drfone logo

 It is however important to note that a factory reset or factory mode does often result in the loss of all your data.
 Therefore a backup is necessary to protect against this data loss risk.

 Part 2.
-Backup your Android Device First
+Why You Must Back Up Your Android Device First

 Before we can see how to safely enter and exit factory mode, it is important to have a full backup of your device.
 We mentioned that a factory mode will likely erase all the data on your device.
 A backup will ensure that you can get your phone back to its original state before the factory mode.